arminc/k8s-platform-lcm/README.md

 For all the configuration options please have a look at the [exampleConfig.yaml](exampleConfig.yaml).

 When running lcm you can provide certain flags which are not available in the config.
+The application assumes there is a config.yaml available in the same folder.

 ```bash
 ./lcm --help